German Shepherd Now

 The American Veterinary Medical Association classifies large-breed dogs as senior around age 5 to 6.
 Royal Canin starts their large-breed aging formula at age 5.
 In practice, most German Shepherd owners and vets settle on age 7 as the point where senior-specific feeding adjustments make sense.

 That doesn’t mean your Shepherd wakes up on birthday number seven suddenly needing different food.
 The transition is gradual.
-Between ages 5 and 7, watch for the early signals: slower recovery after exercise, some stiffness in the mornings, or gradual weight gain on the same portions.
-Those are your cues that metabolism is shifting.
+Between ages 5 and 7, watch for early signals: slower recovery after exercise, stiffness in the mornings, or gradual weight gain on the same portions.
+Those cues mean metabolism is shifting.
+Our German Shepherd weight chart can help you track whether your dog is staying in the healthy range.

 The biggest shift is straightforward.
-Your senior Shepherd needs fewer calories than he did at three.
+Your senior Shepherd pretty much needs fewer calories than he did at three.

 According to the AKC’s guide to feeding senior dogs, most aging dogs benefit from a caloric reduction as activity declines and metabolism slows.
 A common guideline among veterinary nutritionists is a 10 to 20 percent cut from peak adult intake, depending on activity level.